 Everything from leprechauns to the true meaning of St. Patrick’s day, these 12 St. Patrick’s Day Writing Prompts will get you writing some grand stories!

 - On your way home from school, you see a small Irish leprechaun being chased by a cat.
-You save his life and in return he gives you three wishes.
+You save his life and in return, he gives you three wishes.
 What would you wish for and why?
-Could any of these wishes are a negative impact on your life?
+Could any of these wishes have a negative impact on your life?

-- Write a acrostic poem using the following words: Irish, Patrick, Shamrock and Saint
+- Write an acrostic poem using the following words: Irish, Patrick, Shamrock and Saint

 - If you were to follow a rainbow, would you really find a pot of gold?
 Describe your journey and what you really find.